Arkadiusz4/Netflix/README.md

 ## Description
 * In Home Screen you can see list of films and series which are on platform.
 * In My List Screen you can see favourite films or series added by yourself.
 * In Detail Screen you can see informations about film or series.
 There is duration, publication date and country that created it.
 Furthermore, you can see a short plot story about movie.
-Additionally, there are fragments of the films.
+Additionally, there are fragments (screenshots) of the films.
 * In Search Screen you can search films or series from database.
 * In Coming Soon Screen you can see films and series which might will come out.
 There is short description of storyline and predictable date of coming out.